 For those who enjoy delving into the minutiae of soccer tactics, the Italian top flight, known as Serie A, has always been a big favorite.

 Since its inception as a round robin tournament in 1929, the division has always been associated with the cerebral side of the beautiful game.
-While the Premier League is tied to physicality, the Bundesliga associated with intensity and La Liga a hotbed of technical flair, Serie A has been home to some of the most intelligent footballers the game has ever seen.
+For instance, the Premier League is a physical league.
+Meanwhile, the Bundesliga is associated with intensity.
+On the other hand, La Liga is a hotbed of technical flair.
+On the contrary, Serie A has been home to some of the most intelligent footballers the game has ever seen.

-It’s a reputation that’s lasted up until the present day.
-While the division may not be advanced commercially as the top tiers in England and Spain, nor boast the best attendance figures in European football, it’s still packed with savvy sides and fantastic players.
+It is a reputation that has lasted up until the present day.
+Serie A is not as advanced commercially as the top tiers in England and Spain.
+Nor does it boast the best attendance figures in European football.
+However, it is still packed with savvy sides and fantastic players.

 In the history of Italian league football, the majority of these stars have represented Juventus, who remain an irresistible force in the division.
 The Bianconeri have won the title a whopping 32 times, including a run of five in succession between 2011 and 2016.

-For a UEFA Europa League spot a finish in fourth or fifth is needed, while the bottom three sides face relegation to Serie B.
+For a UEFA Europa League spot, a finish in fourth or fifth is necessary.
+Meanwhile, the bottom three sides face relegation to Serie B.